Phetzxc/FRA333_HW3_6538_6571/README.md

 This script will test the Jacobian calculation, singularity detection, and torque computation using both the custom implementation and `roboticstoolbox`.
+You can change value in `q_test` , `w_test` in testScript.py